In this Groundfloor review, we will take a deep dive into this real estate investing platform and help you decide if this company is right for you.

 When a borrower makes monthly interest payments on a monthly payment loan, investors will receive a monthly interest payment.
 Groundfloor processes these monthly interest payments once a month.

 When a borrower repays the principal and outstanding interest on a monthly payment or deferred payment loan, investors are repaid in one lump sum.
 Once Groundfloor receives funds to satisfy the loan, they will repay the investor’s principal and interest within 7 days.

 How Do I Open An Account?

-- To start investing, you first need to open an account with Groundfloor.
+- You first need to create an account with Groundfloor

-4. Once your bank account is linked, and you have funds in your GROUNDFLOOR account, you can begin investing in GROUNDFLOOR loans.
+- Once your bank account is linked and you have funds in your account, you can begin investing in GROUNDFLOOR loans.